The phones at the Ganaraska Region Conservation Authority (GRCA) have been ringing off the hook with calls regarding Gypsy moths.

 If you are a landowner that wants to protect your trees from large infestations, there are a few simple things that you can do.
 If you have a large woodland to manage, you could consider creating your own spraying program with surrounding neighbors.
 The pesticide used to spray for Gypsy moths is a biological pesticide called BKT.
 Unlike other pesticides that may be harmful to humans and other wildlife, BKT is a bacteria (Bacillus thuringiensis) that only targets caterpillars.

 However, if you are managing a few trees, you can manage your property by destroying egg masses, burlap wrapping the trunk of your tree to capture caterpillars and female moths, or using pheromone traps to capture males.
-In any pest management, it is encouraged to use an Integrated Pest Management (IPM) strategy.
+In any pest control, it is encouraged to use an Integrated Pest Management (IPM) strategy.
 This means to use a combination of removal techniques to get the best results.
 Therefore, if you remove egg masses in the fall, the life cycle has been stopped short and there will be less caterpillars to capture.
-If you would like more information on how to manage for Gypsy moths on your property see the fact sheet here or contact GRCA’s Watershed Biologist Lindsay Champagne at 905.885.8173 / email@example.com.
+If you would like more information on how to manage for Gypsy moths on your property see the fact sheet here or contact GRCA’s Watershed Biologist Lindsay Champagne at 905.885.8173 / firstname.lastname@example.org.